pyfar/gallery/docs/help/installation.rst

 Best practice
 =============

 We recommend to install pyfar into a virtual python environment to avoid conflicts with already installed packages.
-The example below uses the `Anaconda`_ package manager.
+The example below uses the `Conda`_ package manager.
 To create a new environment run

 .. code-block:: console